Virginia Workers' Compensation Lawyer

 you are entitled.

-You only have two years to file a claim after an accident or the disco
+You only have two years to file a claim after an accident or the discovery

 Has your employer or its insurance company denied your workers' compensation